Herbs for Pets’ Eyes

 When we view the eyes as more than just the seeing part of the animal’s “clockworks,” we can appreciate that for many of the eye symptoms that occur, we need to think deeper than just the eyes themselves.
 At the same time, most of the simple eye conditions are easily and effectively cleared up with herbs.
 In fact, for most of the eye cases I see, I recommend herbal medications first, because they usually work as well as Western medicines, and they are definitely better for viral diseases.
 (Herpes viral infections may be the most common infectious eye condition seen in cats.)
 Herbal medicines also cause far fewer adverse side effects.

 Before I talk about the herbs that enhance eye health, one word of caution.
 True eye diseases are not something to fool with.
-If you suspect a serious problem, or if your treatments haven’t offered relief after three or four days, see an expert, preferably a certified veterinary ophthalmologist.
+If you suspect a serious problem (i.e. if the symptoms are severe–see Ocular Symptoms below–or if your treatments haven’t offered relief after three or four days, see an expert, preferably a certified veterinary ophthalmologist.

-Ginkgo (Ginkgo biloba) contains bioflavonoids that are helpful for organs—such as the eyes—that are rich in connective tissue.
-Ginkgo’s antioxidant properties protect cells and their membranes, and it enhances cellular metabolism and blood circulation.
-Ginkgo and bilberry are taken internally—all herbs are best offered as a fresh or dried herb, sprinkled atop your pet’s food.
+イチョウの実Gingko and bilberry are taken internally–all herbs are best offered as a fresh or dried herb, sprinkled atop your pet’s food.
 If capsules or tablets are used, adjust the dosage given on the product label for the weight of the animal.
-(Assume that, for the sake of the product label, a “normal” human weighs 150 pounds.)
+(Assume that, for the sake of the product label, an average human weigh 150 pounds.)

 Several herbs have been used as eyewashes.
 Many of these are antimicrobial as well as being anti-inflammatory and soothing to the eyes.
 Although I have never observed problems when using any of these herbs as eyewashes in my practice, many of them have been reported as causing allergic reactions in a small number of people.
 Use with caution, and for the first-time application, use a very mild infusion or tea.
 Herbs to try: